Christian Toscano

 While utilizing Ruby LSP, I observed two limitations:

-2. Ruby LSP exclusively supports Ruby versions greater than or equal to 3.0.
-It’s worth noting that Ruby 2.7.8 reached its end of life on March 31, 2023, and even the 3.0.x version is scheduled for end of life on March 31, 2024.
+2. Ruby LSP exclusively supports Ruby versions greater than or equal to 3.0 since it’s using Prism, as documented in this Github issue.
+Keep in mind that Ruby 2.7.8 reached its end of life on March 31, 2023, and even the 3.0.x version is in EOL.
 However, in real-world scenarios, many of us may still be operating with legacy versions in our job environments.
 Just keep this in mind before investing time in Ruby LSP.

 RubyLSP-error